WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 this.
 They can in fact increase their credibility as more users provide their assessments as input.
 Protocols and structures that are distributed and self-sovereign also offer significantly improved robustness, portability, and versatility than conventional centralized or escrowed processes — especially when combined with secure cryptography.

-One of the first technologies to offer the advantages of decentralization emerged 25 years ago when PGP created the Web of Trust, which contains decentralized, cryptographically verified attestations of its users.
+One of the first technologies to offer the advantages of decentralization emerged 25 years ago when PGP created a Web of Trust, which contains decentralized, cryptographically verified attestations of its users.
 Unfortunately, failures of UX design confined the spread of PGP to highly technical communities.